 Fun Facts About Lake Como

-Lago di Como is an absolutely stunning lake, and there are several interesting facts associated with it:
+Lake Como is an utterly captivating lake, and here are some interesting facts about it:

-- The water in Lake Como is warm.
-Despite its glacial origins, in summer it can reach up to 24°C.
+- The water is surprisingly warm — despite its glacial origins, it heats up to 24 °C in summer.

-- Lago di Como is one of the deepest lakes in Europe (maximum depth of 410 m).
+- Lake Como is one of the deepest lakes in Europe (maximum depth: 410 m).

-- It sits at an altitude of 198 metres above sea level.
+- It sits at an elevation of 198 metres above sea level.

 Frequently Asked Questions